m. c. de marco: The New Kitchen Cookbook

 7. Optionally top with sanding sugar.

-8. Bake on a heavy baking sheet for about an hour.
+8. Bake on a heavy baking sheet for about an hour, to the toothpick test.

 Variants

-The original recipe called for orange juice.
-You can replace the scary liquids with more juice or cider.
+The original recipe called for orange juice rather than apple cider.
+You can replace the scarier liquids with more juice or cider.

 You can replace the spices with pumpkin spice.

-The original recipe lists a variety of pans you can use instead of loaf pans, and adjustments to the cooking time.
+The original recipe lists a variety of pans you can use instead of loaf pans, with adjustments to the cooking time.
+I have a 9x6 pan that cooks for up to 45 minutes.